 The staff at Casa Appart went out of their way to leave birthday balloons and treats for my child who was celebrating a birthday during our stay.
 Unfortunately, I think I messed up the review I left after staying there and I couldn’t figure out how to go back and change it.
 I intended to give it a 10/10, but think I must have skipped over a field because a lower rating was displayed.
 Additionally, there is a washer/dryer available for use ($) in the secured front apartment courtyard, which is always a plus when you’re traveling with kids or travel slow and light.

 I found street parking ($) near our rental for the first day, but were advised that there were less expensive parking options that didn’t require constant meter feeding.
 I later moved the car to Parking Kypton, a cool round shaped parking garage not too far away in the city.

 Hands down the cleanest and most lit (with natural sun lighting) parking garage I’ve ever parked in.
 With your parking ticket in hand, we went to the parking desk near the buses and received free bus transfer vouchers back into the old downtown.
 The kids liked watching the “bus monitor” which showed the stops.
 French buses seem high-tech compared to the ones we know in the US.

 Things to Do in Aix-en-Provence

 We kept things simple in Aix.
 We strolled through the streets of the old town, ate burgers and crepes, drank coffee, shopped at the Farmer’s market, rode the carousel, went to a park, and also hiked Montagne Sainte-Victoire.
 Aix is a place you can simply enjoy as is, although the tourist office in the center of the old town has tons of information to offer about more “touristy” things to do.

-And, after you’re done visiting the South of France, don’t forget to head a higher up and come to the beautiful Alps of Haute-Savoie – another incredible region of France that’s perfect for the family to discover.
+And, after you’re done visiting the South of France, don’t forget to head up North.
+Come to the beautiful Alps of Haute-Savoie.
+The Alps are another incredible region of France that’s perfect for the family to discover.